seppeljordan/gitlab-webhooks/README.rst

 * :code:`--pypi PYPINAME` PyPI repository where to upload your product to
 * :code:`--repository REPO` URL pointing to the git repository of your sources
+* :code:`--python-path PATH` optional argument, path to the python interpreter used to create the distribution

 gitlab-taghook-catcher